Limnoria/Limnoria-doc/use/install.rst

 If you are logged in as root, you can remove ``sudo`` from the install commands.

-If you want to use the testing branch which might be more up-to date BUT LESS TESTED, replace ``master`` with ``testing`` in the commands.

 First, install Limnoria's optional dependencies (you can skip this step, but some features won't be available)::